ecmel/vscode-html-css/README.md

         "https://cdn.jsdelivr.net/npm/bootstrap@4.5.3/dist/css/bootstrap.min.css",
         "/style.css",
         "style.css",
-        "./style.css",
-        "./${fileBasenameNoExtension}.css"
+        "${fileBasenameNoExtension}.css"
     ]
 }
 ```

-All relative paths will be evaluated relative to the HTML file being edited. `${fileBasenameNoExtension}` will be replaced with the base name of the file being edited.
+All relative paths will be evaluated relative to the file being edited. `${fileBasenameNoExtension}` will be replaced with the file name of the file being edited without extension.

 ## Supported Languages